U.S. appeals courts to consider legality of Trump's latest travel ban

 (Reuters) - Federal appeals courts in the states of Washington and Virginia are set to hear arguments this week on the legality of President Donald Trump’s most recent travel ban, which sharply limits visitors and immigrants from eight countries, six of them Muslim-majority.

-Challengers, including the state of Hawaii and immigrant advocacy organizations, have argued the ban is discriminatory and violates the U.S. Constitution.
+Challengers, including the state of Hawaii and immigrant advocacy organizations and the American Civil Liberties Union (ACLU), argue the ban is discriminatory and violates the U.S. Constitution.
 The Trump administration says it is necessary to protect the United States from terrorist attacks.

 The 9th U.S. Circuit Court of Appeals, which is based in San Francisco, will hold a hearing in Seattle, Washington on Dec.
 6 and the Richmond, Virginia-based 4th U.S. Circuit Court of Appeals has its hearing on Dec.
 8.

 Soon after taking office in January, Trump signed an order temporarily barring all refugees and visitors from seven predominately Muslim countries.
-The decision led to chaos at airports and numerous legal challenges and was eventually replaced by the administration with a second, somewhat narrower order.
+The decision led to chaos at airports and numerous legal challenges and the administration eventually replaced it with a second, somewhat narrower order.

 When the second ban expired in September, Trump replaced it with a presidential proclamation indefinitely restricting travel from Iran, Libya, Syria, Yemen, Somalia, Chad, North Korea and barring certain government officials from Venezuela.